 Bonds are loans that governments and corporations take out for projects or expansions.
 US government bonds are called Treasuries, which investors consider rock-solid because the government has never missed a debt payment.
 However, they have the lowest interest rates among bond types.
 Likewise, state and local governments issue municipal bonds with a bit more risk and rate of return.

 The riskiest and most profitable bonds are from corporations taking on debt.
 Because the business can go under and fail to fulfill its debt obligations, corporate bonds have higher interest rates.
-That said, bonds are generally stable and can provide steady income.
+That said, bonds are generally stable and can provide a steady income.

 6. Peer-to-Peer Lending